 Undergraduate students and those graduates taking our pre-requisites to be able to pursue a Master's Degree are invited every semester to engage in a variety of Classroom to Clinic Initiatives in the Speech and Hearing Center.
 These include: Play Partners in our Early Childhood Clinics, Conversational Partners in our Aphasia Clinic, Student Translators, IEP Supporters, Clinic Assistants, High School Ambassadors, Parkinson Clinic Development Team Members, Letters and Literacy: Story Time for Lil Ones.

-Provide applications of the theoretical nature of treatment and evaluation in speech-language pathology in a positive environment that makes their academic learning relevant
+To our UG Students and Pre-Requisite Student, the Classroom to Clinic Initiatives provide applications of the theoretical nature of treatment and evaluation in speech-language pathology in a positive environment that makes their academic learning relevant:

 - Yield a proximity to reality experience enabling relationship-building with faculty, staff and students, mentorship opportunities, and meaningful learning experiences

 - Create opportunities for personalized attention and conversation between student and Clinical Faculty instructor, e.g., facilitates counselling on personal statements, résumé preparation, graduate school applications, and/or employment prospects.

 - Answers the question for the student, do I have the right stuff?
 For the instructor, can I demonstrate to this student how he or she can develop this skill set?

 - Enables students to develop advocacy skills for our field advocacy being a foundational skill necessary in the major, in Graduate School, and in life.

 - Functions as the tangible reality part of the dream of working in the field of speech-language pathology.